peter88213/aeon2yw/docs/index.md

 - Characters, locations and items are imported, if any.
 - Scene descriptions and scene notes are imported, if any.
 - Scene tags are imported, if any.

+### Update an existing yWriter project from a timeline

-- If a yWriter project with the same name as the timeline already exists, The date, time, and duration of scenes with a matching title are updated from the timeline.
+- Date, time, and duration of scenes with a matching title are updated from the timeline.

+### Update an existing timeline from a yWriter project

+- Date, time, and duration of scenes with a matching title are updated from the yWriter project.
+- New scenes are converted to events assigned to the *Narrative* arc.

 ## Requirements